-I was awarded my PhD bringing Dynamical Systems theory back to physical oceanography under titie: "Ocean model utility dependence on horizontal resolution".
+I was awarded a PhD in Complex Systems Simulation, working to bring dynamical systems theory back to physical oceanography under title: "Ocean model utility dependence on horizontal resolution".
 This was the first systematic assessment of changing the resolution of a global realistic ocean model from non-eddy resolving through eddy-permiting to eddy resolving.
 Major topics we explored were to do with the boundary layers and how to quantify "utility" and divergence:

 - Surface: Mixed Layer Depth